cgpalmer/ms3-project-2/README.md

   page.
 I did this to help protect people's reports so that only they could modify them.
 + A new user cannot use the same email as a current user.
 This is because the functionality of the website uses the email address to identify which user to assign the report to.
++ A returning user cannot select an email that has already been taken.
 + I ask the user to confirm their password before they can delete their account.
 + The passwords are hashed and a different salt is generated each time a password is made/changed.
 If anyone hacks into database they will not be able to see the passwords.